ashakhatri007/CeptreDocs/pages/Overview/CeptreWebEditorBased.md

 ![Execution_2](https://user-images.githubusercontent.com/42487202/148248029-e69e71e6-8445-435d-986c-b2e6712d38b4.png)

 The States text area has updated to show the new state, as well as keeping a record of the rule which was fired to transition between states.
-Similarly, the Transitions selector has updated for the new program state.
+Similarly, the Transitions' selector has updated for the new program state.

 Now click the Execute to Quiescence button.
 This will select transitions at random until there are no more rules which can fire.